Dental Implants — Westhampton, NY

 Missing All Teeth

 If you’re tired of dealing with multiple missing teeth or an uncomfortable denture that constantly moves, implants can help you, too.
 A custom-made prosthetic can be attached directly to your jawbone using just 4-6 implant roots, giving you unmatched stability that a traditional removable denture simply can’t replicate.

 Because dental implants can be used in a variety of ways based on a patient’s specific needs, the cost of the treatment can vary quite a bit as well.
 Factors such as the number of implants needed and what kind of restoration is used are just two aspects that can make the procedure more or less expensive from patient to patient.

 Whatever the cost might be, however, implants will certainly give you the most bang for your buck compared to any other tooth replacement.
 In addition to providing the best aesthetics and function possible, they are also extremely durable.
-While regular bridges and dentures have to be completely redone every 5-7 years (compounding their costs), implants can often last for 30 or more, helping a patient save thousands on retreatments by comparison.Learn More About The Cost of Dental Implants
+While regular bridges and dentures must be replaced every 5-7 years (compounding their costs), implants can often last for 30 or more, helping a patient save thousands on retreatments by comparison.

 Although the procedure for placing and restoring dental implants is complex, the care required to maintain them is not.
 Basically, you just need to brush and floss your teeth daily and visit Beach Dental for checkups and cleanings twice every year.
 Through these simple, yet powerful and effective habits, you can make your new smile last for many years to come.